 “We’ve come here to deepen that cooperation to ensure a stable, free and secure Indo-Pacific that is mutually beneficial for the interests of both the United States and Vietnam,” Mr. Hegseth said at the ministry.

-On the issue of resolving cases of missing Americans, Mr. Hegseth said searching for lost service members’ remains and finding out what happened to missing soldiers is a foundation of U.S.-Vietnam defense ties.
-The MIA issue is “a top priority of this administration and the Department of War,” he said, using the new name for the Pentagon that has not yet been approved by Congress.
+On the issue of resolving cases of missing Americans, Mr. Hegseth said searching for lost service members’ remains and finding out what happened to missing soldiers is a foundation of U.S.-Vietnamese defense ties.
+The MIA issue is “a top priority of this administration and the Department of War,” he said, using the new name for the Pentagon that has not been approved by Congress.

 “Thank you for Vietnam’s steadfast support,” Mr. Hegseth said.
 “It is essential to achieving the fullest possible accounting of U.S. service members lost during the war.
 As we say, leave no man behind, and we appreciate your partnership in that.”